Jadashi97/Javascriptbasics/my_jsnotes-1.md

 a /= 1; (a = a/1)
 a ++; (a+a )
 a --; = (a - a)

+# working with Arrays
+- arrays work similar to LISTS in python
+- they are mutable
+.pop() - removes last charater
+.push() - adds character at the end
+.shift() - removes first character
+.unshift() - adds first character

 # formating a string
 ( \ ) == escape character used before a second double quote